pendalf/gulp-git-ftp/readme.md

 # [gulp](http://gulpjs.com)-git-ftp

-> Gulp plugin to upload files based on diff between 2 commits.
+> Gulp plugin to upload files based on the hash of the last commit found on the ftp-server inside a .gulpfile.
+If the file is not found or is empty, the files from ls-files are uploaded.
 Based on [gulp-gitmodified](https://github.com/mikaelbr/gulp-gitmodified)

 ## Install